ryuichiueda/raspimouse_book_info_eng/README.md

 * http://file.ueda.tech/RPIM_BOOK/ubuntu-16.04-preinstalled-server-armhf+raspi3-upgradable-20171223.img.xz

-You can install Ubuntu and use the Wi-Fi device.
+You can install Ubuntu with this image file and use the Wi-Fi device.
 However, if you execute ``apt upgrade``, it will disappear from the system.